Solving Stochastic Compositional Optimization is Nearly as Easy as Solving Stochastic Optimization: Numerical Experiments

+We compare the performance of SCSC and Adam SCSC under two different updates \eqref{eq.SCSC-2} and \eqref{eq.SCSC-3} in Figure \ref{fig:maml2}.
+Both \eqref{eq.SCSC-2} and \eqref{eq.SCSC-3} can guarantee that the new approach achieves the same convergence rate ${\cal O}(k^{-\frac{1}{2}})$, but \eqref{eq.SCSC-3} requires one more function evaluation than \eqref{eq.SCSC-2} at the old iterate $\bbtheta^{k-1}$.
+In terms of both the number of samples and number of gradients, the two update rules have very close performance, and the two lines are almost overlapping.
+Therefore, in the remaining tests, we will only plot SCSC with \eqref{eq.SCSC-3}.

 In Figure \ref{fig:maml}, at each evaluation point of test loss, we sample 100 data to test the performance of each algorithm on these trained tasks.
 We also sample 100 unseen tasks to test the adaptation of the meta parameter learned on { $M=100$} tasks.
-For each unseen task, we start with the learned initialization and perform 10-step SGD with minibatch of 10.
+For each unseen task, we start with the learned initialization and perform 10-step SGD.
 As shown in Figure \ref{fig:maml}, in terms of training loss, Adam SCSC again achieves the best performance, and SCSC outperforms the popular SCGD and ASC methods.
 In the meta test, while all algorithms reduce the test loss after several steps of adaptation, Adam SCSC achieves the fastest adaptation, and SCSC also has competitive performance.
+We have also simulated NASA \cite{ghadimi2020jopt} in this MAML task, but, partially due to the nonsmoothness of the objective function, we have observed the instability of the NASA algorithm.
+Hence, we compare SCSC and NASA under a smoothed MAML objective function using a smooth activation function ELU; see the results averaged over 5 random seeds in Figure \ref{fig:maml3}.
+In this smoothed setting, Adam SCSC again has the best performance.
+Albeit some oscillation, NASA has performance close to SCSC.